 As a follow on to my homemade almond milk post, here is my recipe for healthy smoothies.
 We drink these almost every morning for breakfast.
 I’m not one for big, heavy breakfasts and have found that if I stick with drinking my smoothies I feel good and my energy is high.
 Read on for ingredients and options.

 And my blender of choice for almond milk and smoothies?
 My beloved Vitamix.
-Bought one fifteen years ago as I began my healthy eating journey with smoothies.
+Bought one fifteen years ago as I began my healthy eating journey with smoothies and it’s still going strong.

 My basic recipe starts with easy, homemade almond milk (recipe here).
 You can also use boxed almond milk, coconut, rice, soy, oat, hemp, or cow’s milk.
 Most boxed milks are pretty processed.
 Be sure to read labels and get unsweetened versions to avoid added sugars.
 Look for brands without carrageenan, an unwelcome additive.